-Students entering with a master's professional degree in physical therapy are required to complete a minimum of 48 semester hours.
-Students entering with a doctoral professional degree in physical therapy are required to complete a minimum of 36-48 hours, depending on their previous DPT course work.
+Students entering with a master's professional degree in athletic training, occupational therapy, or physical therapy are required to complete a minimum of 48 semester hours.
+Students entering with a doctoral professional degree in athletic training, occupational therapy, or physical therapy are required to complete a minimum of 36-48 hours, depending on their previous course work.
 The following outlines the expected course work for both groups: